Battle of Dhu al-Qassah: According to Muhammad ibn Jarir al-Tabari

-He issued an ultimatum^{,}, giving the delegations one day and one night to accept his conditions^{,}^{,}.
-After this period, the delegations, having refused the imposed conditions^{,}, returned to their respective tribes^{,}.
-Upon their return, they reported the small number of defenders in Medina^{,}^{,}, thus arousing the covetousness of the city among their compatriots and prompting them to prepare for an attack^{,}^{,}.

-After expelling the apostate delegations, Abu Bakr As-Siddiq placed men to monitor the mountain passes around Medina^{,}, including Ali ibn Abi Talib, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, Abdullah ibn Masud^{,}^{,}, Khalid ibn al-Walid, and Abd al-Rahman ibn Awf.
+He issued an ultimatum, giving the delegations one day and one night to accept his conditions^{,}^{,}.
+After this period, the delegations, having refused the conditions imposed, returned to their respective tribes.
+Upon their return, they reported the small number of defenders in Medina, thus arousing their compatriots to covet the city and prompting them to prepare for an attack.
+After expelling the rebel delegations, Abu Bakr then placed men to monitor the mountain passes around Medina^{,}, including Ali ibn Abi Talib, Zubayr ibn al-Awwam, Talha ibn Ubayd Allah, Abd Allah ibn Masud, Khalid ibn al-Walid, and Abd al-Rahman ibn Awf.
 He then gathered the people of Medina in the mosque and declared to them:

 The country has fallen into disbelief.
 The members of the delegation have observed that you are few in number and that you could be caught off guard in case of an attack, whether by day or night.
 The nearest enemies are only a stage away from you.
 They hoped that we would accept their demands and reconcile with them, but we rejected their proposals and annulled their treaty.
 So prepare yourselves.

-As a result, the inhabitants prepared themselves^{,}.
+As a result, the inhabitants of Medina prepared themselves.